aerospike-community/tinkerbench/README.md

 1. Using `graph-synth` (see https://github.com/aerospike/graph-synth/tree/benchmark-schema-compat), load the graph with the identity schema

-   Here is an example of how to do this for a data on localhost.
    Note you will need to configure the scale-factor.
 This may take some trial and error to get right.
+For reference, scale factor of 10000 creates a graph with 10k GoldenEntities

-   For reference, scale factor of 10000 creates a graph with
+   Here is an example of how to run graph-synth for the identity schema:

    `mvn clean install -DskipTests`